-Bollinger Bands are a technical analysis tool used to analyze the price and volatility of a traded asset in order to make informed buy or sell decisions.
+Bollinger Bands are a technical analysis tool used to analyze a traded asset’s price and volatility to make informed buy or sell decisions.
 They consist of three lines or bands — one simple moving average (SMA) line and two standard deviations of the price (upper and lower) lines.

 The upper and lower bands are plotted on either side of the SMA line while standard deviations determine the distance between them.
-These deviations represent the volatility range of the asset in relation to price movements.
+These deviations represent the volatility range of the asset in its price movements.

 In other words, if the price goes up and nears the top band but doesn’t cross it, there’s a good chance it will bounce down, which signals a sell action.
 If it reached the lower band without crossing it, then odds are it will bounce up, signaling a buy action.

-The Bollinger Bands squeeze is quite popular and has even become a trading strategy that relies on accurately spotting potential price breakouts.
+The Bollinger Bands squeeze is quite popular.
+It’s a trading strategy that relies on accurately spotting potential price breakouts.
 Market volatility typically contracts during times of decreasing trading volume, especially just before a major price breakout.

 Hypothetically, if you were trading the above chart, then you’d simply identify the correct breakout point, take a long position, and ride out the resulting price rise.
 In reality, however, you’ll need to confirm the next price movement during a squeeze as the breakout can always go the other way.